 These white flowered weeds are commonly known as the “Bradford Pear” (Pyrus calleryana).
 They were introduced by landscape designers in the 1960’s, and often used in urban landscaping.
 Planting them along streets, and residential landscapers also sold them to new home buyers as a flowering tree.

-Why the Callery / Bradford Flowering Pear Tree is harmful for the environment and potentially damaging to your property
+Why the Callery / Bradford Flowering Pear Tree is harmful

-It displaces native trees and plants in the wild, and can form dense colonies
+- It displaces native trees and plants in the wild, and can form dense colonies

-It leafs out before woodland wildflowers emerge from dormancy, robbing them of critical sunlight and preventing their growth.
-This can also harm certain pollinators that use these plants as their larval host
+- It leafs out before woodland wildflowers emerge from dormancy, robbing them of critical sunlight and preventing their growth.
+This can also harm certain pollinators that use these plants as their larval host.

-The structure of the tree and brittleness of the wood make it prone to falling limbs that can damage people or property
+- The structure of the tree and brittleness of the wood make it prone to falling limbs that can damage people or property

 Now I will go into more detail to each of these bullet points to expand upon them, and provide you the detailed reasoning as to why you should not use this tree in your landscaping.